ISSN 0253-2778

 • Author Bio:

-Ao Wang is a graduate student in the Hefei National Research Center for Physical Sciences at Microscale, University of Science and Technology of China.
-He received his B.S. degrees from Nankai University in 2022.
-His research interests focus on the preparation and characterization of freestanding oxide films
+Ao Wang is a graduate student at the Hefei National Research Center for Physical Sciences at Microscale, University of Science and Technology of China.
+He received his B.S. degree from Nankai University in 2022.
+His research mainly focuses on the preparation and characterization of freestanding oxide films

-Jinfeng Zhang is currently working as a postdoctor in the Hefei National Research Center for Physical Sciences at Microscale, University of Science and Technology of China (USTC).
-She received Ph.D. degrees from USTC, in 2024.
-She focuses on functional oxide thin film deposition and characterization and her main research interests include freestanding oxide films and flexible electronics based on functional oxides
+Jinfeng Zhang is currently working as a postdoctor at the Hefei National Research Center for Physical Sciences at Microscale, University of Science and Technology of China (USTC).
+She received Ph.D. degree from USTC in 2024.
+Her research mainly focuses freestanding oxide films and flexible electronics based on functional oxides

-Lingfei Wang is a Professor at Hefei National Research Center for Physical Sciences at Microscale, University of Science and Technology of China (USTC).
-He received his Ph.D. degree in condensed-matter physics from USTC in 2013.
+Lingfei Wang is a Professor at the Hefei National Research Center for Physical Sciences at Microscale, University of Science and Technology of China (USTC).
+He received his Ph.D. degree in Condensed-matter Physics from USTC in 2013.
 From 2013 to 2015, he worked as a postdoctoral research associate at the King Abdullah University of Science and Technology, Saudi Arabia.
 From 2015 to 2020, he worked as a postdoctoral research associate and an assistant research professor at Seoul National University, Seoul.
 In 2020, he joined USTC as a professor.
-His research interests are focused on exploring the emergent interfacial phenomena at the interfaces of correlated oxide heterostructures and developing oxide-based functional devices
+His research mainly focuses on exploring the emergent interfacial phenomena at the interfaces of correlated oxide heterostructures and developing oxide-based functional devices

 • Corresponding author: E-mail: zjinfeng@mail.ustc.edu.cn; E-mail: wanglf@ustc.edu.cn